dnsimple/dnsimple-support/content/articles/managing-integrated-zones.md

 ## Refreshing and importing integrated zones {#refreshing-and-importing-integrated-zones}

-Loading the Domain Names page automatically [refreshes](/articles/record-editor-integrated-zones#importing-integrated-zone-records) the current state of integrated zones and imports any new zones and their records from connected Integrated DNS Providers that support import.
-The new zones and zone records will be fetched in the background upon page load, and the Domain Names page will automatically update to reflect them once ready.
+Loading the Domain Names page automatically [refreshes](/articles/record-editor-integrated-zones#importing-integrated-zone-records) the current state of integrated zones and their records from connected Integrated DNS Providers that support zone imports.
+The zones and zone records will be refreshed in the background upon page load, and the Domain Names page will automatically update to reflect them once ready.

 You can [manage the selection of zones to import](/articles/integrated-dns-providers##managing-integrated-zone-selection) from the Integrated Providers page.